alyshapm/oauth2-ver2/README.md

-# Full Stack OAuth2 and JWT Implementation with React, Vite and a Database
+# Full stack user authentication with React JS, SQL Alchemy, FastAPI

 This repository contains the source code for our full stack application, which uses React and Vite for the frontend and a backend that communicates with a database,It implements OAuth2 and JWT authentication.